-When you first login, you should configure the DCS-5300 from the Camera Configurations menu.
-Once you set up the administrator privilege, you can run the Configuration.
+When you first login, you should configure the DCS-2100+ from the Camera Configuration screen found in the Function menu.
+Once you set up the administrator privilege, you can access the Camera Configuration screen.

-A warning message will appear to warn you that any recording that is occuring will stop when you access Camera Configuration.
+A warning message will appear to warn you that any recording that is occurring will stop when you access Camera Configuration.